 A “Factory” Finish for your painted Cabinetry

 The key to achieving an amazing factory finish on your cabinet doors is in the environment as well as the technique.

 Having a “factory” where you do your finishing is a key part of the process!
 We spray your cabinet doors in our properly ventilated spray shop with a controlled climate.
 This allows all of the over-spray to escape quickly from the shop preventing airborne particles from landing on your doors.
 Also, optimal temperatures ensure that the coating can dry and cure properly.
 You will never see a run or drip on your doors either, those problems do not exist in our shop.

-Getting back to the process, the next step after the preparation is to prime the prepared surfaces with the necessary coatings of our premium primer.
+Getting back to our Kitchen Cabinet Refinishing Process, the next step after the preparation is to prime the prepared surfaces with the necessary coatings of our premium primer.
 This will seal the wood (blocking stains and wood tannins) and allow for excellent adhesion of the topcoat.
 The right primer is also a key factor in the final appearance of the finish.
 We always apply enough primer to do the job without over-coating which will weaken the finish and cause problems of its own.

 Next, we hand sand the surfaces smoothing out the finish to prepare for the final coat.
 This step is important, after sealing the wood sanding it down is the only way to get a glass-like finish.
 We then apply 2 to 3 coats of our finishing product. this is where all the hard work pays off.
 After the doors are all complete each one is examined by me to be sure it is up to our standard and brought into our curing room.